 Well known for the famous cliff-hanging temple, Uluwatu offers a vast number of beaches for both surfing and relaxing.
 Continue reading to discover the best beaches in Uluwatu, Bali.

-Located on the south-western tip of the Bukit Peninsula, Uluwatu hosts stunning beaches and fabulous surfing spots with some of the best waves in the world.
+Located on the south-western tip of Bali, Uluwatu hosts stunning beaches and fabulous surfing spots with some of the best waves in the world.
 A good way to reach the beast beaches in Uluwatu, Bali and explore the area is by renting a motorbike.

 For avid and intrepid wave riders, Balangan beach is the best kept secret.
 Ranked 1st in CNN Go’s “Bali’s best 5 hidden beaches”, Balangan receives relatively few visitors.
 The amazing mixture of black and white sands, the pond-like hollow spaces with clear water and the unique green and dark brown musty stone texture makes Balangan a delightful paradise and well worth the effort required in finding it.